 Donnella Mills - NACCHO Chair

-Donnella is a proud Torres Strait Islander woman with ancestral and family links to Masig and Nagir.
-She is a Director of Wuchopperen Health Service and the current Chair of NACCHO.
-Donnella is a Cairns-based lawyer with LawRight, a community legal centre which coordinates the provision of pro-bono civil legal services to disadvantaged and vulnerable members of the community.
+Donnella Mills is a proud Torres Strait Islander woman with ancestral and family links to Masig and Nagir.
+Donnella is a member of James Cook University Council, Director of Wuchopperen Health Service and Chair of the National Aboriginal Community Controlled Health Organisation – NACCHO.
+She is a Cairns-based lawyer with LawRight, a Community Legal Centre which coordinates the provision of pro-bono civil legal services to disadvantaged and vulnerable members of the community.
+Donnella is currently the project lawyer for the Wuchopperen Health Justice Partnership.
+This innovative HJP is an exciting model of care providing access to justice in a community controlled setting, where lawyers and health professionals collaborate to achieve improved health, social, emotional and spiritual well-being outcomes for Aboriginal and Torres Strait Islander people.

 Donna Ah Chee